Kraktoos/old-kraktoos.com/content/posts/distro-to-start-with/index.md

 - Consider your **system specs**:
   - If you're running really old hardware, I would recommend [Xfce](https://www.xfce.org/) or [LXQt](https://lxqt-project.org/).
 They're lightweight and don't require a lot of resources.
   - If you're running newer hardware, most DEs will work just fine.
 Almost **all DEs run better than Windows**, so you can't go wrong with any of them.
-- If you're on a laptop and want really good gesture support, I would recommend [GNOME](https://www.gnome.org/) (although a lot of other DEs are good enough these days).
+- If you're on a laptop and want fantastic gesture support, I would recommend [GNOME](https://www.gnome.org/) (although a lot of other DEs are good enough these days).
 - Don't choose a *new* and *shiny* DE if you are not experienced enough. **I recommend sticking to the ones I listed above.** They're all **stable** and have a **lot more support**.

 After choosing a DE, you can choose a distro that uses that DE.